yashbankar777/VERITAS-An-AI-Powered-Legal-Contract-Analysis-and-Risk-Intelligence-System/README.md

 The system combines multiple AI paradigms into a unified architecture, moving beyond traditional single-model NLP pipelines.

+# Dataset Information

+VERITAS was primarily developed using the **CUAD (Contract Understanding Atticus Dataset)** for legal clause extraction, annotation, and classification tasks.

+Key dataset files used:

+* `test.json`
+* `train_separate_questions.json`

+The system was trained and evaluated on commercial contract clauses covering areas such as:

+* governing law
+* termination
+* indemnification
+* intellectual property
+* warranties
+* exclusivity
+* liability limitations
+* dispute resolution

+Additional synthetic and manually enriched datasets were also created to improve ontology coverage, class balance, and explainability generation.

 ---

 # AI Paradigms Implemented